 11. Libsyn $240

-When I started the Sage Family Podcast 3 years ago, the one required expense was hosting and I opted to do that through Libsyn.
-Honestly, the user experience isn’t great but it does its job.
+When I started the Sage Family Podcast 4 years ago, the one required expense was hosting and I opted to do that through Libsyn (Use promo code SAGE to get 2 months free!).

 My business has a nice Blue Yeti mic that I use for everything from podcasting to course creation to coaching and I edit every episode myself in GarageBand for free.